vfarcic/devops24/manuscript/06-jenkins-setup.md

 ## Running Builds In Different Namespaces

-One of the big disadvantages of the script we used inside the `my-k8s-job` is that it runs in the same Namespace as Jenkins.
+One of the big disadvantages of the script we used inside `my-k8s-job` is that it runs in the same Namespace as Jenkins.
 We should separate builds from Jenkins and thus ensure that they do not affect its stability.

 We can create a system where each application has two namespaces; one for testing and the other for production.
 We can define quotas, limitations, and other things we are used to defining on the Namespace level.
-As a result, we can guarantee that testing an application will not affect the production release as well as to separate one application from another.
+As a result, we can guarantee that testing an application will not affect the production release.
+With Namespaces we can to separate one set of applications from another.
 At the same time, we'll reduce the chance that one team will accidentally mess up with the applications of the other.
-Our end-goal is to be secure without limiting the ability of our teams.
+Our end-goal is to be secure without limiting our teams.
 By giving them freedom in their own Namespace, we can be secure without impacting team's performance and its ability to move forward without depending on other teams.

 Let's go back to the job configuration screen.